be5invis/idris-codegen-es/README.md

 # idrisjs
-Js ffis for idris.
+Js libraries for idris.
 Due to some dificulties with the default js backend this lib uses its own js backend.
+This backend is compatible with the default js IO type JS_IO, hence they are interchangeable.
+The test t8.idr show the troubles with the idris default backend.

 ###To build
 ```shell